bmeyers202/Language-Parser/README.md

     The input filename needs to be named ex.txt

 #### Significant Design Decisions:
-    All tokens are printed as they are encountered and this happens in the semantics.l file.
+    * All tokens are printed as they are encountered and this happens in the semantics.l file
-    All statments indicated whether each line passed or failed happens in the syntax.y file, after each line is finished reading.
+    * All pass or fail statements happen in the syntax.y file, after each line is finished reading
-    Error flags are set in the semantics.l file to communicate errors with the syntax.y file
+    * Error flags are set in the semantics.l file to communicate errors with the syntax.y file

 #### Extra features: